 In previous years, employees were able to claim employment expenses if they had a signed T2200 and filed the T777 along with their income tax return.
 These forms allow you to claim a wide range of expenses including home office expenses, vehicle expenses, other expenses, and GST rebates.

 Due to COVID-19, CRA introduced simplified forms T777-s and T2200-s to claim the home office expenses only.

 To calculate your home office expenses, you can use one of two methods:

 Temporary flat rate method

-You can use this method if you had worked from home more than 50% of the time in a 4 consecutive week periods.
-Claim $2 for each day that you worked at home during that period, plus any other days you worked at home in 2021 due to COVID-19, up to a maximum of $500.
+You can use this method if you have worked from home more than 50% of the time in a 4 consecutive week period.
+Claim $2 for each day that you worked at home during that period, plus any other days you worked at home in 2022 due to COVID-19, up to a maximum of $500.
 You don’t need any supporting documents for this method, nor do you need a signed T2200.
 Claim the amount on line 22900 of your tax return.

 To be able to use this method: